How to Deal with Photography Copyright Infringement via the IPEC Small Claims Track

 What is it Like to Bring a Case for Copyright Infringement in the Small Claims Track at the IPEC?

 Nobody wants to end up in court.
-But there will always be the odd infringer who will not accept they’ve done wrong, nor do they wish to pay anything for the use of the work they took without permission.
+But there will always be the odd infringer who will not accept they’ve done wrong, nor do they wish to pay for the use of the work they took without permission.
 I will say this is fairly rare - the statistics I’ve heard suggest that more than 95% of cases never get as far as court.
 That’s reassuring.
 But unfortunately some infringers give you no choice.
 I suspect these people probably think you’re bluffing when you talk about the possibility of litigation, and that you’ll just give up.

 Very few of us can afford legal advice, particularly if the claim we’re pursuing amounts to just a few hundred pounds.
-The good news is that copyright isn’t too complex to understand, providing you gain information from credible and legally verified sources.
+The good news is that copyright isn’t too complex to understand, providing you gain information from credible sources.
 Forums can be hit or miss - it’s hard to sift the wheat from the chaff and very often the advice can be nothing more than a best guess.
 You can instead ensure that you understand the law by reading the relevant sections of the Copyright Act, and the information provided by the various bodies which represent photographers.
 EPUK is a good resource.

 Consequences for Copyright Infringers

-It’s an undoubtedly horrible feeling when somebody takes your work, particularly if they then decide to raise their middle finger when you attempt to recover your loss.
+It’s an undoubtedly horrible feeling when somebody takes your work, particularly if they then decide to metaphorically raise their middle finger when you attempt to recover your loss.
 Be prepared for a defence to include a raft of teeth grinding excuses.
 Don’t worry, the IP Judges have seen all of this hundreds of times before and they give it no credence.
 I never cease to be baffled by a defendant who thinks they can win a clear-cut infringement case.
 It’s not uncommon for a Judge to award quantum which might be several times that of the original invoice which you sent to the infringer.
 Not only that, the infringer is also risking their reputation.
 That’s rarely something which can be rebuilt in a hurry.

-When I deal with an infringer who politely apologises and pays up immediately I tend not to name and shame them (although most other photographers do, perhaps understandably).
+When I deal with an infringer who politely apologises and pays up immediately I tend not to name them (although most other photographers do, perhaps understandably).
 But if I’m put in the position of having to see a case through via the court system then I’ll have no hesitation in writing about the case on my blog, or referencing it is an example in a forum discussion.
 This helps to inform other photographers, and hopefully acts as a deterrent to any who may be considering stealing the work of others.